Lon Simmons: Later career

 Simmons returned to the Giants in 1976 as second announcer behind Michaels, then was the lead announcer again in 1977 and 1978, teaming with San Francisco native Joe Angel.
 When KSFO lost the Giants radio rights to rival KNBR in 1979, Simmons and Angel were replaced by Lindsey Nelson and Hank Greenwald.
 Three years later in 1981, KSFO acquired the Oakland Athletics' radio rights.
 Simmons then became an A's announcer, along with longtime Oakland Raiders and San Francisco/Golden State Warriors voice Bill King and youngster Wayne Hagin.
 Simmons remained part of the A's radio team through the 1995 season.
 From 1996 to 2002, he called Giants games part-time on KNBR.
 With the 49ers, he remained as play-by-play announcer through the 1980 season.
 In 1981, KSFO lost the 49ers radio rights to KCBS, who replaced him with its own sports director, longtime Stanford University play-by-play announcer Don Klein.

 Simmons also served as the Warriors TV announcer on KTVU during the 1973–74 NBA season.

 During the final two games of the 1989 World Series, Athletics lead announcer Bill King came down with laryngitis.
 Simmons was thus able to announce to his radio audience that the A's had won the World Series over Simmons' former team, the Giants.

 During Simmons' first tenure as 49ers play-by-play announcer, the team never won an NFL championship.
 One year after his departure, San Francisco began a run of Super Bowl victories.
 When KGO acquired the 49ers radio rights in 1987, Simmons returned as the play-by-play announcer and was reunited with long-time colleague, Wayne Walker.
-During the 1988 regular season, Simmons' call of Steve Young's breathtaking game-winning 49-yard scramble against the Minnesota Vikings became as memorable as the play itself.

 The following January, San Francisco won Super Bowl XXIII over the Cincinnati Bengals, 20–16.
 Simmons' call of the 49ers' Super Bowl game-winning drive (punctuated by a Joe Montana-to-John Taylor TD pass) can be heard on the NFL Films highlights package of the game.
 Simmons again departed from the 49ers — this time for good — during the 1989 preseason following a dispute with the KGO management.
 He was replaced in the play-by-play spot by Joe Starkey, the long-time announcer for the University of California Golden Bears and sideline reporter on 49ers games in 1987 and 1988; Starkey had taken over play-by-play on several October games during the 1988 season.
 Starkey retired from the position following the 2008 NFL season.